-- · Preparation time.
+- Preparation time.
 Each team shall take no more than eight minutes elapsed time during a round. - Roadmaps.
 Presenting a very brief preview of argument order before speeches, often referred to as a "roadmap," is not considered part of the speech.
 However, debaters should not abuse this privilege by excessive length of the roadmap.
 Abuse may count against a team at the discretion of the judge(s). - Overtime.
 Overtime may count against a team at the discretion of the judge. - Abuse of time.
-Excessive abuse may result in the loss of the round at the discretion of the contest director. - Debaters should not use cell phones as timers.
+Excessive abuse may result in the loss of the round at the discretion of the contest director.